 Because credit is extended to customers and the business is provided credit from vendors the accrual method is the preferred form of accounting.
 Very few if any businesses still conduct activities in a strict cash basis environment.
-OK, I’ll yield to your child’s lemonade stand.
+OK, the author yields to your child’s lemonade stand.

 Cash or Accrual Basis with Taxes

 The Internal Revenue Service allows those businesses with revenues of less than $10 Million per year the privilege of reporting their profit on the cash basis.
 This is frequently beneficial to small businesses because their cash profit is usually lower than their accrual profit.
 Why?

 Well the majority of small businesses grow from year to year and this growth typically results in an ever increasing accounts receivable.
 The increase from the balance in the prior year to the current year is an accrual increase, i.e. the business didn’t collect the money from the customer.
 Therefore, a cash adjustment is made to the bottom line reducing the accrual profit to what the IRS calls the cash profit.
 Now the business is only taxed on the cash earnings instead of the accrual earnings.
 The difference is often significant and affects the tax obligation dramatically.
 Here is an example:

 Accounts Receivable Balance $72,000 $102,000 $30,000

 Accrual Profit 53,000

 Cash Adjustment (30,000) *Increase in Receivables